-This pool is actually equipped with a tunnel, caves with air pockets and windows looking at the bar!
-One of the advantages of diving there is the price of the entrance (25 €) which includes gear so you don’t need to bring anything (for information Y-40 in Italy is much more expensive with a single entrance at 35€)!
+One of the advantages of diving there is the price of the entrance (25 €) which includes gear so you don’t need to bring anything but your swim suit (for information Y-40 in Italy is much more expensive with a single entrance at 35€)!

-Nemo 33 is my favourite place to organise World Adventure Divers’ meet up in Europe
+Diving in Nemo 33, World Adventure Divers’ favourite meet up place in Europe

 The Thai food served at the restaurant is incredibly tasty and they have home-made cakes to die for.
 The cocktail menu is also worth a try and especially the Aqua Lung cocktail!
 But only if you’re finished diving and if you’re not driving home!

-Beyond Nemo 33, Brussels is an incredible cultural city to discover the time of a long weekend (I recommend 3 days if you are spending an entire diving at Nemo 33).
+Beyond Nemo 33, Brussels is an incredibly cultural city to discover the time of a long weekend (I recommend a minimum of 3 days if you are spending an entire diving day at Nemo 33).

 - Tasting chocolate from the best chocolate maker in Europe: Pierre Marcolini, in Place des Sablons or the Queen Gallery near the Grand Place.

-- Visiting the Magritte Museum and the Comic Strip Museum (Musée de la Bande-Dessinée). or the Jubilee Park with its majestic gate and park behind.
+- Visiting the Magritte Museum, the Comic Strip Museum (Musée de la Bande-Dessinée). or the Jubilee Park with its majestic gate and park behind.

 How to go to Brussels and Nemo 33?